People

 they/them/theirs

 Audrey Todd is the Executive Director and also serves as a cooking instructor and play worker.
 They are the former Chef & Food Education Director & Farmer with The Forest Playschool as well as their Lead Teacher in the summer programs.
-Audrey taught the past 8 years teaching young children outside in a garden, outdoor kitchen or woodland environment.
+For the last 9 years, Audrey has learned alongside children outside whether in a garden, urban farm, outdoor kitchen or woodland environment.
 Audrey believes in creating outdoor experiential learning environments that foster creativity, resiliency, and healing.
 They're a seed planter of plants and abolition.
 They hold a Forest School Teacher Certificate through The Forest School of Canada, are a member of Radical Playworkers Chicago, and have presented at the Midwest Forest School Congress.
 Audrey serves as a Board Member of Northern Illinois Nature Preschool Association (NINPA).
 They hold a B.A. from Knox College.
 They completed Chicago Action Medical's 20-hour Street Medic Training.
-They love word play, carrots, and using all five senses to explore the natural world.
-While not in the woods, you can find them reading or swimming at the lake.
+They love word play, meat, and using all five senses to explore the natural world.
+While not in the woods, you can find them reading, swimming at the lake, or playing all of the sports in one of Chicago's queer sports leagues.

 she/her/hers